cypress-io/cypress-documentation/source/ja/faq/questions/using-cypress-faq.md

 You can find your project's record key inside of the *Settings* tab in the Test Runner.

-{% img /img/dashboard/record-key-shown-in-desktop-gui-configuration.png "Record Key in Configuration Tab" %}
+{% imgTag /img/dashboard/record-key-shown-in-desktop-gui-configuration.png "Record Key in Configuration Tab" %}

 For further detail see the {% url Identification dashboard-service#Identification %} section of the {% url "Dashboard Service" dashboard-service %} docs.